base-org/web/apps/base-docs/tutorials/docs/1_event-gate-nouns.md

 ### Auction

-For testing, you'll want the `Auction Reserve Price` as low as possible, .0001 ETH, and the `Auction Duration` to be enough time to buy a few NFTs for testing with different wallet addresses, but not so long you get board.
+For testing, you'll want the `Auction Reserve Price` as low as possible, .0001 ETH, and the `Auction Duration` to be enough time to buy a few NFTs for testing with different wallet addresses, but not so long you get bored.
 About 2 minutes is a good middle ground.

 **Be sure** to change `Days` from 1 to 0!